vivaria/edisonrul.ing/docs/source/cards/t/the-calculator.md

 ### Card Rulings

-●The ATK determined by The Calculator's effect is not treated as its original ATK.
+*   The ATK determined by The Calculator's effect is not treated as its original ATK.